ESnet Data Transfer Nodes

-The data sets are:
+The test data sets are:

-/data1/5GB-in-small-files - 1MB, 2MB, and 5MB files in each leaf directory /data1/66GB-in-small-files - 10MB, 20MB, 30MB, and 40MB files in each leaf directory /data2/5GB-in-small-files - 1MB, 2MB, and 5MB files in each leaf directory /data2/66GB-in-small-files - 10MB, 20MB, 30MB, and 40MB files in each leaf directory
+/storage/5GB-in-small-files - 1MB, 2MB, and 5MB files in each leaf directory /storage/50GB-in-medium-files - 10MB, 20MB, and 50MB files in each leaf directory /storage/500GB-in-large-files - 100MB, 200MB, and 500MB files in each leaf directory

 It is important to make sure that your host is properly tuned for maximum TCP performance on the WAN.
 You should verify that htcp or cubic, and not reno, is the default TCP congestion control algorithm, and that the maximum TCP buffers are big enough for your paths of interest.
 For more information see the Host Tuning Section.